Alderley Park, Cheshire

 Specifically, you will:

-To join us as a Study Director (or Trainee), you’ll need:
+To join us as a Study Technician in our Big Blue® Team, you will need:

-- A sound understanding of the principles of toxicology, regulatory test guidelines and their interpretation.
-Most importantly, you will have a clear enthusiasm for the application of these in both a screening and regulatory setting.
+- To be able to demonstrate an understanding for the basic principles of toxicology, and an enthusiasm to learn about the application of these in both a screening and regulatory setting.

 - Good communication skills, and a strong team player

 Ideally you’ll also have experience of bacterial cell culture and aseptic techniques but this is not essential as we’re happy to provide on the job training.

 Other organisations may call this role Lab Technician, Lab Scientist, Lab Associate, Associate Scientist.

 Gentronix are an equal opportunities employer, and we value diversity and are strongly committed to providing equal employment opportunities for all employees and all applications for employment.
 Equal opportunities are the only acceptable way to conduct business and we believe that the more inclusive our environments are, the better our work will be.